adam-crowther/microservice-starter/docs/PROJECT_ORGANISATION.md

 - All packages start with `com.acroteq.`
 - Packages in a microservice start with `com.acroteq.xxxx.service.`, e.g. `com.acroteq.order.service.`
-- Packages in a `xxxx-container` submodule start with `com.acroteq.xxxx.service.container`,
+- Packages in a `xxxx-container` submodule start with `com.acroteq.xxxx.service.container`
-- Packages in a `xxxx-application` submodule start with `com.acroteq.xxxx.service.application`,
+- Packages in a `xxxx-data-access` submodule start with `com.acroteq.xxxx.service.data-access`
-- Packages in a `xxxx-data-access` submodule start with `com.acroteq.xxxx.service.data-access`,
+- Packages in a `xxxx-messaging` submodule start with `com.acroteq.xxxx.service.messaging`
-- Packages in a `xxxx-messaging` submodule start with `com.acroteq.xxxx.service.messaging`,
+- Packages in a `xxxx-domain` submodule start with `com.acroteq.xxxx.service.domain`
-- Packages in a `xxxx-domain` submodule start with `com.acroteq.xxxx.service.domain`,
+- Packages in a `xxxx-presentation` submodule start with `com.acroteq.xxxx.service.presentation`

 This gives us the following packages in the `order-service` submodule:

 ```
-com.acroteq.order.service.application.*
 com.acroteq.order.service.container.*
 com.acroteq.order.service.data-access.*
 com.acroteq.order.service.domain.*
 com.acroteq.order.service.messaging.*
+com.acroteq.order.service.presentation.*
 ```